Hive2Hive/Hive2Hive/README.md

 ## Features & Advantages

-Hive2Hive offers the same basic functionality known from popular synchronization services. (e.g., [Dropbox](http://www.dropbox.com))
+Hive2Hive offers the same basic functionality known from popular synchronization services (e.g., [Dropbox](http://www.dropbox.com)).
 On top of that, Hive2Hive provides additional features such as security and versioning.

 - File Synchronization